-Those with paid-for content are taking steps to leverage this surge in demand; Tortoise Media has decided to put its COVID-19 content in front of the paywall, whereas Sloan Business Review has dropped it completely.
-These tactics are getting readers through the door, subscription news has grown 3x (using March 2020 figures), but to navigate the crisis they need to avoid a ‘hard landing’ with churning of casual or irregular users at a later date.
+Those with paid-for content are taking steps to leverage this surge in demand.
+Tortoise Media has put its COVID-19 content in front of the paywall.
+The Sloan Business Review has dropped its paywall completely.
+These tactics are getting readers through the door.
+With subscription news growing 3x (using March 2020 figures).
+To navigate the crisis publishers need to avoid a ‘hard landing’.
+Which could result in the churning of casual or irregular users at a later date.

-On the other side of the equation are the publishers with an advertising orientated model who have seen their print and client sales fall through the floor and no way to monetise the demand for digital content.
-INMA estimates that news organisations with a reliance on advertising would normally have made US$80M from client sales, but this has dropped by 50%.
-Unsurprisingly, many are now accelerating plans to diversify their revenue streams.
+On the other side of the equation are the publishers with an advertising-orientated model.
+Consequently, they have seen their print and client sales fall through the floor.
+With no way to monetise the demand for digital content.
+INMA estimates that news companies with a reliance on advertising would normally have made US$80M from client sales.
+But due to the pandemic, this has dropped by 50%.
+Therefore, many are driving plans to diversify their revenue streams.

-The crisis may mean different things for different publishers, and they’re riding the wave in different ways, but they share one challenge……driving audience engagement to maximise retention.
-Based on the insights we gained from interviewing 50+ media professionals for our Membership Economics report, and a raft of recent conversations with our clients, here’s what you need to know about driving engagement to sustain and grow your business.
+At first, the crisis may mean different things for different publishers.
+They’re riding the wave in different ways, but they share one challenge…driving audience engagement to maximise retention.
+Based on the insights we gained from interviewing 50+ media professionals for our Membership Economics report, and a raft of conversations with our clients.
+Here’s what you need to know about driving engagement to sustain and grow your business.

 Measuring it